kewei/gnss-sdr-rs/README.md

-# gps-receiver-rc
+# gnss-sdr-rc
-A Rust project for decoding GPS signals, later extending to other GNSS signals.
+A Rust project for decoding GNSSS signals, including GPS, Galileo, Beidou and GLONASS.